Suvink/docs-choreo-dev/en/docs/develop-components/develop-integrations/develop-a-scheduled-task.md

         | **types.bal**         | Contains custom data types used in the project                       |
         | **utils.bal**         | Contains utility functions and helper functions used in the project  |

-3. **Obtain an OpenWeatherMap API Key**: Go to [OpenWeatherMap](https://openweathermap.org/) and sign up to obtain an API key.
+3. Go to [OpenWeatherMap](https://openweathermap.org/) and sign up to obtain an API key.
 For details, see the [OpenWeatherMap documentation](https://openweathermap.org/appid#signup).

 ## Step 1: Create a scheduled task component